2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 Once I complete the hospice volunteer training, when will I meet my first client?

-A post-training interview will be scheduled with the Manager of Client and Volunteer Services or District Program Coordinator.
+A post-training interview will be scheduled with the Volunteer Coordinator or Regional Program Coordinator.
 During that time, you will discuss your schedule and preferences, and then you will be matched with a client.
 Even though we try to place available volunteers with clients in a timely fashion, it may take weeks or months to place you with a client depending on the referrals we receive.

 What kind of support will I receive from Hospice Northwest as I begin my hospice volunteering?